jayminwest/TeachNicheOfficial/ai_docs/DEVELOPER_GUIDELINES.md

  ## 6. Payment Integration (Stripe Connect)

  - **Stripe API:**  Use the Stripe API for payment processing.
 Handle Stripe interactions securely, especially on the server-side (Edge Functions).
 Keep Stripe integration as straightforward as possible, leveraging Stripe's pre-built components and APIs.
+Version '2025-01-27.acacia'.
  - **Checkout Sessions:**  Implement Stripe Checkout Sessions for a streamlined payment experience.
 Use the simplest checkout flow that meets the requirements.
  - **Webhook Handling:**  Set up Stripe webhook handlers in Edge Functions to securely process payment confirmations and updates.
 Keep webhook handlers concise and focused on essential tasks.
  - **Error Handling:**  Implement proper error handling for payment failures and edge cases.
 Keep error handling simple and -friendly.